ItsAJ517/coding-journey/python/01-10-2024/reflections.md

 Strengths: I used I/O well and I controlled variables using certain string methods.

-Weaknesses: I had some trouble with type conversion as I didn't understand why it's necessary to change variable types for certain operations.
+Weaknesses: I had some trouble with type conversion.
+This is because I forgot to change the types of some variables for some operations, which led to a lot of errors.